kartikwar/starter-hugo-academic/content/publication/3/index.md

 # Publication name and optional abbreviated publication name.
 publication: Preparing for resubmission at *Journal of Marketing*
-publication_short: Preparing for resubmission at *Journal of Marketing*
+publication_short: Preparing for submission at *Journal of Marketing*

 abstract: ""